PrasannaJung/hackathon-job-board/README.md

 **-** We learned how to deploy the project on **valist**.
 To be honest it was quite a difficult task for us But not impossible.

+## What next for Career Expo
+We are planning to add a few features like:-
+- Internship Program
+- Training program
+- Introducing newsletter
+- Planning to integrate other Socials.